jribarich/Basketball_Peak_Finder/README.md

 ## Usage

-The current database goes up to 2019-20 season.
+The current player database goes up to 2019-20 season.
-To update the database file:
+To update the player database file:
 ```bash
 python players.py
 ```